C0nvert/piclone/README.md

 ### Check for Drive Name
 `lsblk`

-If name equals proceed "mmcblk0" if not edit system_backup.sh
+If name equals "mmcblk0"proceed

+if not edit system_backup.sh
 ### Make it executable
 `chmod +x system_backup.sh`